Mercedes-Benz 300 SLR: Design

-The 300 SLR was front mid-engined, with its long longitudinally-mounted engine placed just behind the front axle to better balance front/rear weight distribution.
+The 300 SLR was front mid-engined, with its long longitudinally mounted engine placed just behind the front axle to better balance front/rear weight distribution.
 A brazed steel tube spaceframe chassis carried ultra-light Elektron magnesium-alloy bodywork (having a relative density of 1.8, less than a quarter of iron's 7.8), which contributed substantially to the low vehicle mass of 901 kg for the roadster, 1117 kg in the case of the coupé.

 The SLR had a second seat for a co-driver, mechanic, or navigator, depending on the race.
 As it turned out, this was only needed during the Mille Miglia, as the 1955 Carrera Panamericana was cancelled due to the 1955 Le Mans accident.
 On some circuits such as the Targa Florio the extra seat was covered and passenger windshield removed to improve aerodynamics.
 The front windshield for the two-seater mode was originally steeply raked, but due to intense turbulence in the cabin this was redesigned repeatedly during testing at Hockenheim before Mille Miglia.
-Jenkinson used the long curls of his trademark beard as flow visualization aids.
+Jenkinson used the long curls of his trademark beard as flow visualisation aids.
 Thus evaluated, the final design used at Mille Miglia ended up being near vertical.

 A total of nine W 196 S chassis were built: seven roadsters, and two coupés.
 Work was ongoing on an updated design for 1956 when Mercedes-Benz abruptly announced their withdrawal from all forms of motorsport following the Le Mans tragedy.
 The front suspension, the engine, and the brakes were being redesigned for this cancelled project; in parallel with the Uhlenhaut Coupés a coupé version had also been under development, with the aim of once again winning the Carrera Panamericana.